network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Thus, we recommend testing uplink and downlink sequentially.
 Parallel testing is considered a future extension.

-### Reaching full link utilization
+### Reaching full buffer utilization

-The RPM Test gradually increases the number of TCP connections and measures "goodput" -- the sum of actual data transferred across all connections in a unit of time.
+The RPM Test gradually increases the number of TCP connections and measures "goodput" (the sum of actual data transferred across all connections in a unit of time) as well as responsiveness continuously.
-When the goodput stops increasing, it means that the network is used at its full capacity.
+When both goodput and responsiveness stop changing, it means that the test managed to fill the buffer of the bottleneck.
 At this point we are creating the worst-case scenario within the limits of the realistic traffic pattern.